Highlights

 Wake up early for one last exploration of Tarangire.
 Around midday, enjoy a picnic lunch and then head north to the village of Mto Wa Mbu.
 This farming community of around 18,000 people is unique in that it's one of the only places where all of Tanzania's some 120 tribes live side by side.

 Here you'll participate in a cultural tourism program and meet some of the different tribespeople—notably members of the Mbugwe, Iraqw, Gorowa, Irangi, Chagga, and Maasai.
-The exciting thing is that each day the tour offers a different cultural immersion depending on the activities going on in the village.
+The exciting thing is that each day, the tour offers a different cultural immersion depending on the activities going on in the village.
 Examples include visiting local farms and the homes of working families who produce everything from homemade banana beer to palm oil.

 Afterward, you'll continue to the Ngorongoro Conservation Area and Escarpment Luxury Lodge Manyara.
 This luxurious retreat sits on a lush mountain escarpment with views of the area's famous Ngorongoro Crater, the world's largest volcanic caldera.
 This UNESCO World Heritage Site measures 1,968 feet (600 m) in depth and covers 100 square miles (260 sq km).
-It's also unusual in that over 40,000 Masaai tribespeople live here, and their cattle, goats, and sheep graze right alongside the abundant wildlife, offering a are insight into a way of living in harmony with nature that has hardly changed since ancient times.
+It's also unusual in that over 40,000 Masaai tribespeople live here, and their cattle, goats, and sheep graze right alongside the abundant wildlife, offering an insight into a way of living in harmony with nature that has hardly changed since ancient times.

 Day 4: Ngorongoro Full-Day Game Drive

 After breakfast, head down to the crater's base for a full-day, 4WD tour around Ngorongoro.
 There will be ample opportunities to spot exotic wildlife throughout the day.
 This area, which is one of the Seven Natural Wonders of Africa, is home to over 20,000 large animals.
-Here you can spot buffalo, elephants, lions, cheetahs, leopards, hippos, hyenas, jackals, ostriches, warthogs, and vast herds of gazelles.
+Here, you can spot buffalo, elephants, lions, cheetahs, leopards, hippos, hyenas, jackals, ostriches, warthogs, and vast herds of gazelles.
 Also, thanks to anti-poaching patrols, the crater is one of the few places in East Africa where visitors are sure to see black rhinos.

 Most interesting, however, might be the region's anthropological wonders.
 Archaeological studies at Ngorongoro have revealed evidence of human evolution dating back some four million years.
 This includes fossilized footprints of early Homo sapiens and remains that document the development of stone technology.
 After the game drive, you'll head back to the lodge in time for dinner.